The Adams differentials on the classes $h_j^3$: Code

-Now we need to produce the correction terms for step (4).
-From \Cref{lem:prod-small} we know for $j \geq 5$, $\vartheta_j\vartheta_{j+1}$ is detected by $q_0^2g_{j-2}$ in the algebraic Novikov spectral sequence.
+We make use of \Cref{lem:prod-small}, from which we know for $j \geq 5$, $\vartheta_j\vartheta_{j+1}$ is detected by $q_0^2g_{j-2}$ in the algebraic Novikov spectral sequence.
 In terms of cocycles this means that there exists a correction term $c$ such that

-and the image of this cocycle in the cohomology of $I^3/I^4$ is detected by $q_0^3g_{j-2}$.
+and the image of this cocycle in the cohomology of $I^2/I^3$ is detected by $q_0^2g_{j-2}$.

 Therefore, we have